 Should I choose Dr. Allen as a major professor?

-If you do not agree with these guidelines, you should explore a different major professor.
 Choosing a major professor is a long-term commitment for both the student and faculty member.
 This is the most important decision of your doctoral program!
-There are a few major criteria that must be considered, discussed, and agreed upon before I agree to serve as your major professor.
-Much of this might be classified as philosophy, as easily as criteria, but it’s outlined here to make everything as clear as possible.
+There are a few key criteria that must be considered, discussed, and agreed upon before I can serve as your major professor.
+Much of this could be classified as philosophy or criteria, but it’s outlined here to ensure clarity.

 These are MY criteria and guidelines.
-The university and/or other major professors may have more strict or lenient guidelines.
+The university and/or other major professors may have stricter or more lenient guidelines.

 Workload

-I typically only accept five to seven doctoral students at a time, plus four to six committee memberships.
-This is a good UPPER ratio that provides me and the doctoral students fantastic interaction and a supportive cohort of students
+I typically accept four to six doctoral students at a time, along with four to six committee memberships.
+This is a good UPPER ratio that provides the doctoral students and me with fantastic interaction and a supportive cohort of advisees.

-Is there a chance you will accept more, maybe – but only in very special circumstances where there is an exact match in criteria #1 and criteria #2
+Is there a chance I will accept more, maybe, but only in very special circumstances where there is an exact match in criteria #1 and criteria #2

 Who are Dr. Allen’s Advisees?